Mini Blueberry Pies

 Mini blueberry pies are a delicious bite-sized treat.
-The star garnish makes the pies a patriotic dessert for Memorial Day or the Fourth of July!
+The star garnish makes the pies a patrioticย dessert for Memorial Day or the Fourth of July, just like this American flag cake.

 Ahh finally… summer is arriving.
 Beach picnics and barbecues, the days of outdoor entertaining are here!
 For Memorial Day I volunteered to bring dessert so I baked mini blueberry pies topped with little stars!
 The dessert dish obviously needed a patriotic flare for the national holiday and what’s more American than pie?
 I reached for my favorite fruit (blueberries!) and headed to the kitchen to get baking.